 About Lakeshore Players

-In 2012-13, we will present seven productions (see shows).
+In 2014-15, we will present seven productions (see shows).
 But that’s not all!
-Check us out ...

-Lakeshore Players’ administrative staff includes two full-time, and five part-time suport stafff, with contracted artists brought in for production teams and youth instructors.
 Each production showcases the talents of different guest artistic directors, music directors, choreographers, costumers, and stage managers, offering a variety of artistic approaches to engage our audiences and providing more opportunities for theatre professionals to work in their field.

 Lakeshore Players partners with other organizations to bring our programs to other venues.
-Recent partners include St. Paul's Landmark Center, Century College, and White Bear Lake Area Schools.
+Recent partners include COLLAGE, St. Paul's Landmark Center, Century College, and White Bear Lake Area Schools.

 Lakeshore Players provides opportunities for community members to participate in the theatrical arts—from wide-eyed beginners, to experienced theatrical professionals.
 Professional guest artist directors, music directors, and choreographers share their skills and techniques gained through training and experience with volunteer actors drawn from the community.
 Each season, we see people who participated in youth programs return as adults to volunteer as actors and ushers, and to help with sets, props and costuming.
 Some have gone on to work as actors, directors, and stage managers at professional theaters.
 Many Lakeshore acting class students confidently go on to audition for a chance to perform in Lakeshore’s main stage productions.

-2013 Lakeshore Players Theatre • 4820 Stewart Ave • White Bear Lake, MN 55110 • Box Office: 651-429-5674
+2015 Lakeshore Players Theatre • 4820 Stewart Ave • White Bear Lake, MN 55110 • Box Office: 651-429-5674